Hymn to God, My God Analysis by John Donne | Stanza by Stanza

 Stanza-IV Analysis of “Hymn to God, My God”:

 The poet does not know the exact location of heaven.
 He refers to different places and asks questions from his mind about his destination.
 “The Easterne riches?
 Is Jerusalem?; Anyan, and Magellan, and Gibraltar”.
 He also refers to three continents of the world.
 “Japhet dwelt, or Cham or Sem”.
 The earth was divided between generations of the Noah.
 Heaven may be located in any of these three continents.
-In short, in the fourth stanza of “Hymn to God, My God”, the poet made an analysis of the world and tries to figure out the location of heaven, which is his ultimate destination.
+In short, in the fourth stanza of “Hymn to God, My God”, the poet made an analysis of the world and tries to figure out the location of heaven, which is his final destination.

 Stanza-V Analysis of “Hymn to God, My God”: